 The council is chaired by the Assistant Dean Research, DMNB, and is structured to ensure representation from the chairs and other members of the following research groups and networks:

-- Laboratory and Biomedical Science Research Group
+- Discovery and Laboratory Research Group

 Chaired by Dr. Thomas Pulinilkunnil, this group supports our local researchers who study basic medical science, with a view to the intersection between medicine, the basic sciences, and clinical science to investigate and determine the causes of disease.